 - 1 ½ teaspoons capers

 - 1 pinch of cayenne pepper or red pepper flakes to taste

 - ½ red onion or a very small one

-If you make the eggs standing up you will have some leftover egg whites from the top of you eggs.
+- If you make standing eggs, you will have some leftover egg whites from the top of the eggs.
 Chop them finely and stir them into the leftover mixture.
 You will now have a delicious bread spread as well.